-- a limitation on the number of hours or days of trading will not be a Market Disruption Event if it results from an announced change in the regular business hours of any exchange; - a limitation on trading imposed by reason of the movements in price exceeding the levels permitted by any relevant exchange will be a Market Disruption Event:
+• a limitation on the number of hours or days of trading will not be a Market Disruption Event if it results from an announced change in the regular business hours of any exchange;

-- · a decision to permanently discontinue trading in the relevant futures or options contracts will not constitute a Market Disruption Event; and - an absence of trading on a securities exchange or quotation system will not include any time when that exchange or quotation system is closed for trading under ordinary circumstances.
+- · a limitation on trading imposed by reason of the movements in price exceeding the levels permitted by any relevant exchange will be a Market Disruption Event; - · a decision to permanently discontinue trading in the relevant futures or options contracts will not constitute a Market Disruption Event; and - an absence of trading on a securities exchange or quotation system will not include any time when that exchange or quotation system is closed for trading under ordinary circumstances.

-If a Market Disruption Event occurs or is continuing on a day that would otherwise be an Annual Valuation Date, then the calculation agent instead will use the closing level of the S&P MidCap 400 Index on the first Business Day after that day on which no Market Disruption Event occurs or is continuing.
-In no event, however, will any Annual Valuation Date be postponed by more than five Business Days.
-If any Annual Valuation Date is postponed to the last possible day, but a Market Disruption Event occurs or is continuing on that day, that day nevertheless will be the Annual Valuation Date, and the calculation agent will make a good faith estimate of the closing level of the S&P MidCap 400 Index at that time.
-If the final Annual Valuation Date is postponed due to a Market Disruption Event, the maturity date for the notes also will be postponed by the same number of Business Days.
+If a Market Disruption Event occurs or is continuing on a day that would otherwise be an annual valuation date, then the calculation agent instead will use the closing level of the DJIASM on the first business day after that day on which no Market Disruption Event occurs or is continuing.
+In no event, however, will any annual valuation date be postponed by more than five business days.
+If any annual valuation date is postponed to the last possible day, but a Market Disruption Event occurs or is continuing on that day, that day nevertheless will be the annual valuation date, and the calculation agent will make a good faith estimate of the closing level of the DJIASM based upon its assessment of the level of the DJIASM at that time.
+If the final annual valuation date is postponed due to a Market Disruption Event, the maturity date for the notes also will be postponed by the same number of business days.